OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 ## Spam protection in Formidable Forms

 [Formidable Forms offers similar anti-spam tools](https://www.oopspam.com/blog/spam-protection-for-formidable).
-However, it has a unique anti-spam feature that others don't.
+However, it has a unique anti-spam feature others don't.
 This is blocking spam using [WordPress's built-in _Comment Moderation_](https://www.oopspam.com/blog/spam-protection-for-formidable#using-wordpresss-comment-moderation).
 Add URLs, IPs or any spam words (per line) to this field in _WordPress Settings -> Discussion Page -> Disallowed Comment Keys_.
 Formidable Forms will then check each post against this list and block it if it matches.

 - reCaptcha
 - hCaptcha